archetypalsxe/gitlab-web-peripheral-controller/README.md

   * `chmod +x sql/initialize.sh`
 * Logged in as root, or a user with appropriate permissions to create files inside of the sql directory....
   * Run `./initialize.sh` to get the database setup

+### Security
+* Database security
+  * Either move the database file to a location that is not web accessible (settings.php) or
+  * Allow overrides in the Apache config so that the provided .htaccess can prevent access to the database file